 Contract Management can involve:

 - Large datasets.
 Some businesses will be managing contracts numbering in the millions at any one time.
 However, even smaller businesses can rapidly generate significant volumes of contracts, with each contract having multiple types of metadata.

 - Repetition.
 In an ideal world contract management should involve the consistent application of agreed processes to all incoming and existing contracts.

 - A combination of administrative and specialist work, often being carried out by the same under-resourced group of employees (eg in-house legal teams).

 How can AI improve contract management?

-Taking each of the above characteristics in turn, AI has a potentially significant role to play.
+Taking each of the above characteristics in turn, AI within a contract tracking system and dedicated contract management solution has a potentially significant role to play.

 1. Large Datasets

 This area is really where AI can make the biggest impact on the discipline of contract management.
 Using AI and machine learning to make sense of big data is significantly more efficient than humans attempting the same tasks.

 In this context, machine learning is adept at: